Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 2. Engage your core and lift your head, neck, and shoulders off the ground.
 This is your starting position.

-4. Switch sides by extending your right leg and bringing your left knee toward your chest, while rotating your torso and bringing your right elbow towards your left knee.
+4. Switch sides by extending your right leg and bringing your left knee toward your chest, while rotating your torso and bringing your right elbow toward your left knee.
 Continue alternating sides in a controlled motion for the desired number of repetitions while maintaining proper form.

 8. Seated Leg Lifts